Nature never ceases to amaze me, especially where our skin is concerned.

 - Oleic Acid

-For the purpose of this article, lets have a look at the herbs for skin and their many benefits, when treating different skin types.
+For the purpose of this article, lets look at the herbs for skin and their many benefits, when treating different skin types.

 HERBS FOR SKIN TYPES